fullcap/Unit_1_Assignment/README.md

 ### **<p>How is your company performing relative to competitors in the same domain?</p>**

-Using google trends to gage relevancy and internet traffic in the market shows Opendoor leads significantly compared to several of  their direct competitors. <sup>***13***</sup>
+Using google trends to gage relevancy and internet traffic shows Opendoor leads significantly compared to several of  their direct competitors. <sup>***13***</sup>
 ## **<p>Recommendations</p>**

 ### **<p>If you were to advise the company, what products or services would you suggest they offer?</p>**
-My recommendation would include offering credit improvement services to unqualified buyers, Furniture affiliate partnerships, housing insurance, collateralization using blockchain technology, and homeowner partnership programs similar to AirBNB.
+My recommendation would include offering credit improvement services to unqualified buyers, Furniture affiliate partnerships, housing insurance options, asset collateralization using blockchain technology, and homeowner partnership programs similar to AirBNB.

 ### **<p>Why do you think that offering this product or service would benefit the company?</p>**